Scroll down to find these sections:

 III.
 Orchids, Succulents, Carnivorous Plants, Mosses and Other Resources for Botanists and Specialty Gardeners

 In response to popular demand, we try to maintain a varied, current and informative selection of new, used, out-of-print and hard to find books about orchids and orchid culture (just search by keyword: orchid).
 Your suggestions are always welcome.
-In addition, for our international customers, we will gladly special-order and ship to you any in print Timber Press publications.

 We are very happy to distribute these special titles on orchid seed propagation techniques:

 "Asymbiotic Technique of Orchid Seed Germination" by A. J. Hicks is back in stock in the form of a newly updated and expanded Second Edition, with an entire chapter on symbiotic germination by Scott Stewart.

 "The Orchid Seed Germination Manual" by the same author, is also available for purchase at Ravenroost Books and covers much of the same core material in a more concise text.

 "Orchid Seed Germination Media.
 A Compendium of Formulations" By A.J.
 Hicks, edited by K. Lynn.
 An authoritative reference containing of over 130 recipes and formulations for growing orchid seeds in vitro.